Goldman sees China's economy shrinking 9% in first quarter amid coronavirus outbreak

 In the central city of Wuhan officials said they would begin requiring overseas arrivals to undergo 14-day quarantine at a central location at the people’s own cost, emulating Beijing.

-Wuhan, a transport and industrial hub of 11 million people, is the epicenter of China’s outbreak and the origin of the pandemic that has now infected more than 100,000 people beyond China’s borders.
+Wuhan, a transport and industrial hub of 11 million people, is the epicentre of China’s outbreak and the origin of the pandemic that has now infected more than 100,000 people beyond China’s borders.

 An editorial in the official China Daily said the rest of the world should learn from China and follow the principles of early detection, early quarantine and early treatment.